RockitBootcamp/Student-Resources/CSS/01 Basic Selectors/README.md

 .bar .foo {}
 ```

-...because the firs says `.bar` must be inside of `.foo`, and the next selector says the opposite.
+...because the first is saying `.bar` must be inside of `.foo`, and the next selector says the opposite.

 ## Exercise
 [CSS - Choose the Selector](https://github.com/RockitBootcamp/Phoenix/tree/master/Projects/CSS%20Choose%20the%20Selector)